On components of stable Auslander-Reiten quivers that contain Heller lattices: the case of truncated polynomial rings: Preliminaries

 \begin{definition} Let $A$ be a symmetric $\O$-order over a complete discrete valuation ring $\O$.
 The \emph{stable Auslander-Reiten quiver} of $A$ is a valued quiver such that \begin{itemize} \item vertices are isoclasses of non-projective $A$-lattices $M$ such that $M\otimes \K$ is projective. \item valued arrows $M\stackrel{(a,b)}{\rightarrow} N$ for irreducible morphisms $M\to N$, where the value $(a,b)$ of the arrow is given as follows. \begin{itemize} \item[(a)] For a minimal right almost split morphism $f: E\to N$, $M$ appears $a$ times in $E$ as a direct summand. \item[(b)] For a minimal left almost split morphism $g: M\to E$, $N$ appears $b$ times in $E$ as a direct summand. \end{itemize} \end{itemize} A component of the stable Auslander-Reiten quiver is defined in the similar way as the stable translation quiver. \end{definition}

 \begin{lemma} Let $A$ be a symmetric $\O$-order over a complete discrete valuation ring $\O$, and let $C$ be a component of the stable Auslander-Reiten quiver of $A$.
-Assume that $C$ satisfies the following conditions: \begin{itemize} \item[(i)] There exists a $\tau$-periodic indecomposable $A$-lattice in $C$. \item[(ii)] The number of vertices in $C$ is infinite. \end{itemize} Then $C$ has no loops.
-In particular, $C$ is a valued stable translation quiver. \end{lemma} \begin{proof} As in the proof of \cite[Thm.4.16.2]{B}, we know that all indecomposable $A$-lattices in $C$ are $\tau$-periodic.
-Thus, we may choose $n_X\geq 2$, for each $X\in C$, such that $\tau^{n_X}(X)\simeq X$.
-Define a $\Q_{>0}$-valued function $f$ on $C$ by
+Assume that $C$ satisfies the following conditions: \begin{enumerate}[(i)] \item There exists a $\tau$-periodic indecomposable $A$-lattice in $C$. \item $C$ has infinitely many vertices. \end{enumerate} Then $C\setminus\{\text{loops}\}$ is of the form $\mathbb{Z}A_{\infty}/\langle \tau \rangle$ if $C$ has a loop.
+In this case, the deleted loops appear only at the endpoint of $C$. \end{lemma} \begin{proof} First, we show that if $X\in C$ has a loop, then $X\simeq \tau X$.
+Suppose that $X\in C$ has a loop and $X\not\simeq \tau X$.
+Then the almost split sequence ending at $X$ is of the form